Six ways market researchers can prove their value

 - Create an environment for doing great work that fits with the makeup and dynamics of your team.

 In short, these tips will "help you keep a focus on delivering value to the bottom line.
-In addition, with everyone keeping a close eye on the pocketbook, it's important to closely evaluate current methods and budgets, and ensure you're investing – or recommending investment – in the most efficient approaches."
+Besides, with everyone keeping a close eye on the pocketbook, it's important to closely evaluate current methods and budgets, and ensure you're investing – or recommending investment – in the most efficient approaches."

 For the complete article, visit: